spencer-shadley/completed-class/01-Class-Content/09-NodeJS/01-Activities/35-Stu-Joke-Saver/README.md

 * Check out the documentation for [fs.appendFile](https://nodejs.org/api/fs.html#fs_fs_appendfile_path_data_options_callback).
 Keep in mind that the async version will utilize promises rather than callbacks.

 * Check out the documentation for [fs.readFile](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback).
-Keep in mind that the async version will utilize promises rather than callbacks.
+Keep in mind that the async version will utilize Promises rather than callbacks.

 ## 🏆Bonus